discord-tickets/docs/docs/try.md

 !!! tip
 	If you decide to install Discord Tickets afterwards but don't want to redo your settings, you can:

-	1. Download the settigns from the test bot
+	1. Download the settings from the test bot
 	2. Remove the `id` property from all of the `categories`
 	3. Change the role IDs for each category's `roles` and `ping` properties
 	4. Upload the modified settings with your newly installed bot